 His goals: to inspire and challenge students to participate in God's mission of salvation to the whole world and to recruit, prepare, and equip individuals and teams to effectively communicate the gospel in Europe, Eastern Europe, and New England.

-Dr. Monte Cox, Dean of the College of Bible and Religion
+Dr. Monte Cox, Dean of the College of Bible and Ministry

 His goals: to recruit/train mission teams for receptive cities of the world; to expose students to ministry opportunities in the US and equip them for sharing their faith; to participate in revitalization of the movement to be a minister of reconciliation wherever he is.